MadBomber/experiments/just_playing/README.md

 This is accomplished by auto-generation of the `justfile` dynamically from a seed file.
 That seed file in this experiment is `main.just`

+A keywork that is not followed by a spece will not be processed.
+It will be passed on to `just` as is.

 ## Relative Paths

 When a relative inclusionary filename/path is provided its full absolute path will be calculated based upon the location of the `main.just` file within which it is designated.
 For example consider this `main.just` file in the directory `~/tmp/just_playing`